 1. Feedstock.
 Your sewer systems hold and transport human waste to your treatment systems.
 In that sewer system, do you leave the tops of manhole covers off manholes, put blowers down into those manholes and blow all the sewer gasses up into your city neighborhoods?
 I’m pretty sure that is against both federal and state regulations.
 And, your city wouldn’t allow it anyway.

 Most ag digester waste comes from pigs and dairy cows.
 That waste comes from confinements with either pits below slatted floors, or lagoons and tanks outside storing that waste.
 In order to keep the pigs, dairy cows, and workers alive and healthy, all those sewer gasses, and other pollutants, created in the confinements are constantly, 24/7/365, blown out of the confinements into rural neighborhoods and the larger environment.
 Those pollutants – hydrogen-sulfide – ammonia – methane – particulates – antibiotic resistant organisms – VOC’s – harm the human central nervous system, the digestive system, the respiratory system, eyes and skin, and as we know, hydrogen-sulfide will kill you.
 Our lawsuit asking the DNR to regulate the air pollution coming from confinements had 867 peer-reviewed journal studies showing the harm that pollution causes.
-My granddaughters’ school was part of a study focused on asthma and children based on proximity to confinements.
+A rural school that two of my granddaughters went to was part of a study focused on asthma and children based on proximity to confinements.
 Ammonia can cause asthma.
 That school had hog confinements upwind of it.
 In that school, the students’ rate of asthma was almost four times the state’s average rate of asthma.

 The difference is we don’t blow sewer gasses into our neighborhoods.
 In ag, you cannot regulate confinement air pollution.
 The DNR has no regulations for confinement air pollution, as I know from suing them.
 And in Iowa, OSHA cannot regulate agriculture, so rural neighborhoods, by law, must endure this health harming pollution, where city neighborhoods don’t.